coderschool-ta/cs-web-design-materials/exercises/exercise_2.md

   The `target="_blank"` attribute will force the user to open the linked page in a new window or tab without closing the current window.
   Finally, add `.bg-danger` to `.card-footer` of all 3 cards to change the background color to fit with the button inside.

+  That should be it for the `<section>`!
+Save and reload the browser.
+Then, try to resize the screen and see how responsive the Bootstrap cards and the card deck are!